Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Learning Outcomes

-- Identify and solve problems in the rehearsal and production of a play
+- Identify and solve problems in the rehearsal and/or devising and production of a performance or performances

 - Analyse ways in which a theatre-maker contributes to a theatrical ensemble effectively